nikitakuklev/optiblocks/README.md

 #### Example GUI

-To accompany the pydantic tree, an example is included in the `/scripts/tree/sample_gui.py`.
+An example is included in the `/scripts/tree/sample_gui.py`.
+It reflects the model defined in `/scripts/tree/sample_model.py`

 ### GUI testing with pyqt-test